OxyContin maker Purdue Pharma pleads guilty in criminal case

 The attorneys general and some activists are upset that despite the Sacklers giving up control of the company, the family remains wealthy and its members will not face prison or other individual penalties.

-The activists say there’s no difference between the actions of the company and its owners, who also controlled Purdue's board until the past few years.
+The activists say there’s no difference between the actions of the company and its owners, who also controlled Purdue’s board until the last few years.

 Last week, as part of a motion to get access to more family documents, the attorneys general who oppose the deals made a filing of documents that put members of the Sackler family at the center of Purdue’s continued push for OxyContin sales even as opioid-related deaths rose.